d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/word-embedding-dataset.md

 ## Subsampling

 In text data, there are generally some words that appear at high frequencies, such "the", "a", and "in" in English.
 Generally speaking, in a context window, it is better to train the word embedding model when a word (such as "chip") and a lower-frequency word (such as "microprocessor") appear at the same time, rather than when a word appears with a higher-frequency word (such as "the").
-Therefore, when training the word embedding model, we can perform subsampling on the words.
+Therefore, when training the word embedding model, we can perform subsampling on the words :cite:`Mikolov.Sutskever.Chen.ea.2013`.
 Specifically, each indexed word $w_i$ in the dataset will drop out at a certain probability.
 The dropout probability is given as:

 $$ P(w_i) = \max\left(1 - \sqrt{\frac{t}{f(w_i)}}, 0\right),$$